-Food tours are great for anyone with an interest in food, but they are especially good for solo travellers who are not really comfortable dining out alone.
+Food tours are great for anyone with a passion for food, but they are especially good for solo travellers who are not comfortable dining alone.
 Joining a tour or dining experience is a great way to try more varieties of food than you could by ordering for one.

 How long does the average food tour last?

 Most food tours run for about 3 hours.
 Some suburban and regional tours are full-day events.

 What type of food experiences are available in Sydney?

 Some tours explore a suburb, others a cuisine or a style of cooking.
 You can also join a themed or progressive dinner, a brewery or winery tour or uncover the city’s hidden bars.
 You can book private food tours that visit several parts of town or a special degustation harbour cruise with a focus on a particular winemaker or producer.
 The range of food experiences on offer in Sydney is quite broad.

 Some tours let you explore a small area in-depth and don’t involve lots of walking, others can have you covering 6km or more on foot, which I love, but may not be the best option for everyone.
 Some involve a sort of progressive dinner with a course at 3-4 different restaurants and others a cooking demo and class.